Your gift is 100% tax deductible.

 Pernicious anemia

 Certain cells in the stomach lining normally make a substance called intrinsic factor (IF) that the body needs to absorb vitamin B12 from foods.
 People without enough IF may end up with a vitamin B12 deficiency, which affects the body’s ability to make new red blood cells and can cause other problems as well.
 This condition, called pernicious anemia, can be caused by certain autoimmune conditions, as well as by some types of stomach surgery.
-Along with anemia (having too few red blood cells), people with this disease have an increased risk of stomach cancer.

 Menetrier disease (hypertrophic gastropathy)

 In this condition, excess growth of the stomach's inner lining causes large folds in the lining and leads to low levels of stomach acid.
-Because this disease is very rare, it is not known exactly how much this increases the risk of stomach cancer.
+Because this disease is very rare, it is not known exactly how much it increases the risk of stomach cancer.

 Inherited cancer syndromes